shaussler/TheoreticalUniverse/documentation/faraday_tensor_derivation.rst

 Mr. Heaviside proposed the vector form of the Maxwell equations which is the most widespread formulation today.
-I therefore start from there and unpack into a form closer in spirit to the 1865 maxwell equation.
+I therefore start from there and unpack into a form closer in spirit to the 1865 equation.
 The equations consist of two inhomogenous (Gauss's law and Ampère'circuital law) and two homogenous vector equations (Gauss's law for magnetism and Faraday's law of induction), which is how I organize the equations.

 While these equations are undoubtedly intriguing, within the context of this derivation, a deep comprehension of the physics behind them is unnecessary.
-I've simply presented them as the initial basis for this derivation.
+I simply present them as the initial basis for this derivation.
 With the exception of Maxwell's modification to Ampère's circuital law, these equations represent the mathematical expression of empirical observations.
 Therefore, they can be regarded as established experimental facts.